iwanders/battleground_construct/README.md

   units can transmit and receive on the same radio channels as other teams.
 - The [radar](battleground_unit_control/src/modules/radar.rs) sees both friendly and unfriendly units.
 - Relevant dimensions for units can be accessed through the [battleground_unit_control's units](battleground_unit_control/src/units) module.

+### Units

+Currently, there are two unit types.

+### Tank
+This is the standard / default unit, it has a good radar a single cannon to shoot point projectiles without splash damage, so only direct hits against another unit will do damage.
+You'll want to use these units on the front lines to act as the eyes for your artillery and take control of the capture points.

+### Artillery

+This unit is larger than the tank, drives slower, rotates it's gun slower and has a poor radar, what it lacks in mobility it makes up in firepower.
+It's projectiles do splash damage so even non-direct hits will have significant effects on opposing units.
+You'll have to communicate with units that have better radars to get the most out of this unit.

 ## License